 - a.
 All MDD operational accreditation procedures shall conform to the minimum standards detailed in IMAS 07.31.
 The following provides pertinent details to be applied during the MDD operational accreditation procedures. - b.
-All MDD operational accreditations shall be carried out at an approved NMAA/UNMAS-SS accreditation site that should mirror as closely as possible the overall environment of the area where MDD operations are to take place.
-Details covering the exact location, design and overall size of this area shall be recorded in a 'minefield record' and kept by the relevant NMAA/UNMAS-SS.
-It should be fenced and
+All MDD operational accreditations shall be carried out at an approved NMAA/UNMAS-UNMISS accreditation site that should mirror as closely as possible the overall environment of the area where MDD operations are to take place.
+Details covering the exact location, design and overall size of this area shall be recorded in a 'minefield record' and kept by the relevant NMAA/UNMAS-UNMISS.
+It should be fenced and secured at all times and entry restricted only to those authorised to enter.

-- secured at all times and entry restricted only to those authorised to enter. - c.
-Operational accreditation of MDD Teams should only be carried out if the weather is similar to that which the organisation would use the MDD during normal clearance.
-If the weather is not then the operational accreditation shall be called off, to allow improvement in the weather conditions.
-As a general rule, operational accreditation shall not be carried out if it is too hot, too windy or if there is heavy rain. - d.
-The accreditation site shall consist of mines (EO) representative of target objects that will be encountered during operations.
-The type of mines (EO), exact location, depth and any other relevant detail shall be recorded in the 'Accreditation Site Minefield Record'. - e.
+- c.
+Operational accreditation of MDD teams should only be carried out if the weather is similar to that which the organisation would use the MDD during normal clearance.
+If the weather is not suitable then the operational accreditation shall be called off, to allow improvement in the weather conditions. - d.
+The accreditation site shall consist of EO representative of target objects that will be encountered during operations.
+The type of EO, exact location, depth and any other relevant detail shall be recorded in the 'Accreditation Site Minefield Record'. - e.
 The search area for each MDD will be a minimum of 400m2 to a maximum of 800m2.
 This may consist of panels, boxes or designated areas. - f.
 A training area outside of the accreditation site shall be available to allow mine action organisations to carry out internal 'work up' training before the operational accreditation commences.
-An organisation may expect 1-2 weeks of access to these training boxes prior to an operational accreditation.
+An organisation may expect a minimum of 2 weeks access to these training boxes prior to an operational accreditation.
 This area shall not provide the space to conduct any major training or to 'work up' new dog handlers.
 It is the mine action organisation's responsibility to construct a training field for these purposes. - g.
-Maturity: An operational accreditation area shall have mines that have been in the ground for varied lengths of time.
+Maturity: An operational accreditation area shall have mines that have been in the ground for minimum three (03) months in reference to IMAS 07.31.
 This will be determined by the threat and what is likely to be encountered during operations. - h.
 The area shall be searched in accordance with the SOP of the organisation to be accredited. - i.
 The MDD handler may ask for a search break at any time during the operational accreditation.
-A break may be required because of a provisional lapse or if the MDD or the handler may need to drink water.
 If the MDD handler uses two dogs, he/she may let the first MDD rest and start the new test with the second MDD in another search area assigned by the MDD QA Officer.
-If an MDD team is not able to complete the search of all assigned boxes, during one day, then the search may be continued the next day.
+If an MDD team is not able to complete the search of all assigned boxes, during one day, then the search may be continued the next day. - j.

-j.
 The MDD handler may inspect the test area prior to the test, provided that the areas are not disturbed or physically entered.

-1.4.3 Pass/Fail Criteria
+9.4.3 Pass/Fail Criteria